hleiaa/latex-action-github/README.md

 If you are looking for instructions to build LaTeX on GitLab CI, have a look at the [GitLab](#gitlab) section.
 If you are looking for instructions to build ConTeXt, have a look at the [ConTeXt](#context) section.

+# Quickstart

+This repository contains a huge amount of information, and as you can see I have worked with a lot of different options.
+These are my two favourites:

+* For simple documents, I use [Tectonic via Docker](#gh-actions-docker).
+* For documents which Tectonic can't handle (think external programs like biblatex, minted, pythontex, ...)
+I use a [cached basic TeX Live installation with texliveonfly](#gh-actions-texlive).

 **Table of Contents**